JohnGlassmyer/UltimaHacks/README.md

 If all you want to do is play the games with the patches applied, please use the Hack Applier site mentioned in the preceding section.

-Building the patches from source requires NASM, a Java 1.9 or higher JDK, and Apache Maven to be installed and on the system path.
-Git for Windows supplies a Bash shell capable of processing the example commands.
+Building the patches from source requires that NASM (for assembling the individual patches), as well as a Java 1.9 or higher JDK and Apache Maven (for build the _UltimaPatcher_ program), be installed and on the system path.

+On Windows systems, [Git for Windows](https://gitforwindows.org/) provides a Bash shell capable of processing the example commands given.

 The patch sources can be assembled to `.o` binaries by invoking NASM in the `ultima7`, `uw1`, or `uw2` directory: